Stephen-Seo/LevelEditor/README.md

 L (in waypoint mode) links a waypoint to another waypoint.

-Hover over a waypoint, hit 'L', over over another waypoint, hit 'L' again to set/unset waypoint adjacency.
+Hover over a waypoint, hit 'L', hover over another waypoint, hit 'L' again to set/unset waypoint adjacency.

 In layer0/layer1 mode, you place the tiles in the layer specified.
 In waypoint mode, you place waypoints.